einbahnstrasse/MUS218A-Soundscapes-FA2025/xlr-cable-coiling-v02.md

 2. **Practice** coiling an XLR microphone cable using the method shown.
 Use the hanging XLR cables inside the Bates Sound Studio.

-3. **Record a short video** of yourself, using your phone, demonstrating proper cable coiling technique.
+3. **Record a short video of yourself**, using your phone, demonstrating proper cable coiling technique.
 If you don't have access to a phone or if it does not record video, ask a friend or ask the studio assistant during their working hours.

 4. **Submit** your video on Lyceum by the deadline, or by emailing it to the instructor.
-Alternatively, contact the instructor to demonstrate your coiling technique in-person during office hours (by the deadline).
+Alternatively, contact the instructor to demonstrate your coiling technique in-person during any available office hours (by the deadline).

 ---

 ## Why This Matters
-After concerts and rehearsals, all studio personnel are expected to assist with teardown and equipment care.
-Proper cable coiling ensures that our cables last longer, avoid knots, and are easy to deploy at the next event. _This is a fundamental professional skill in audio practice_.
+After concerts and rehearsals, potentially including our upcoming concert on December 2, 2025, studio and live sound personnel are expected to assist with teardown and equipment care.
+Proper cable coiling ensures that our cables last longer, avoid knots, and are easily reusable at the next event.
+Make this a habit for the benefit of your community — it helps everybody out to have well-cared for and reliable gear. _Protip: This is a fundamental professional skill to have in the professional audio space._

 ---